honeycombio/refinery/config.md

 ### `AuthCode`

 AuthCode is the string used to connect to Redis for peer cluster membership management using an explicit AUTH command.
+Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.

 Many Redis installations do not use this field.